COALAIP/specs/README.md

 ```

-We end up with a much more verbose form of our set of data---what the JSON-LD specification calls
+We end up with a much more verbose form of our set of data.
+In the JSON-LD specification it's called
 *expanded* form, as the original object's been expanded with its `@context`.
 The original object's
 form, still with an `@context`, is defined by the specification as *compacted* form.